Package insert / product label

 Acetazolamide is not a mercurial diuretic.
 Rather, it is a non-bacteriostatic sulfonamide possessing a chemical structure and pharmacological activity distinctly different from the bacteriostatic sulfonamides.

-Acetazolamide Extended-Release Capsules provide prolonged action to inhibit aqueous humor secretion for 18 to 24 hours after each dose, whereas tablets act for only eight to 12 hours.
-The prolonged continuous effect of pellets permits a reduction in dosage frequency.
+Acetazolamide extended-release capsules provide prolonged action to inhibit aqueous humor secretion for 18 to 24 hours after each dose, whereas tablets act for only eight to 12 hours.
+The prolonged continuous effect of acetazolamide extended-release capsules permits a reduction in dosage frequency.

 Acetazolamide therapy is contraindicated in situations in which sodium and/or potassium blood serum levels are depressed, in cases of marked kidney and liver disease or dysfunction, in suprarenal gland failure, and in hyperchloremic acidosis.
 It is contraindicated in patients with cirrhosis because of the risk of development of hepatic encephalopathy.